NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 }
 ```

-> IMPORTANT: Failure to check for digital signature on `nvigi.core.framework.dll` can result in executing potentially dangerous code with wide range of consequences.
+> IMPORTANT: Failure to check for digital signature on `nvigi.core.framework.dll` can result in executing potentially dangerous code with a wide range of consequences.

-As mentioned above, `nvigi.core.framework.dll` with NOT check any signatures on 3rd party dependencies.
+As mentioned above, `nvigi.core.framework.dll` will NOT check any signatures on 3rd party dependencies.
 This is a security vulnerability and must be addressed by the host application either by enforcing CRC checks on all DLLs or some other method which ensures that libraries haven't been tampered with before loading them.

+### 3rd Party Shared Libraries

+When running on non NVIDIA hardware shared libraries like `amd_ags_x64.dll` can be loaded by `nvigi.core.framework.dll` to check hardware capabilities, driver version etc. If these 3rd party libraries are NOT digitally signed NVIGI will NOT use secure loading procedures so failure to ensure their integrity, by the host app, can result in executing potentially dangerous code with a wide range of consequences.

 ### Elevated Privileges

+> NOTE: This is related only to Windows platform, Linux users can skip this section

 If the host process is running with elevated privileges **NVIGI core will attempt to downgrade some of them to mitigate security risks**.
 If this behavior is not desirable it can be overridden by setting `PreferenceFlags::eDisablePrivilegeDowngrade` flag.

-> IMPORTANT: Please note that **when opting out from the privilege downgrade the host application is taking over the responsibility for any security breaches that might occur** and in this scenario, it is highly recommended to install the NVIGI bits in secure location which can be modified only by admin users.
+> IMPORTANT: Please note that **when opting out from the privilege downgrade, the host application is taking over the responsibility for any security breaches that might occur** in this scenario, it is highly recommended to install the NVIGI bits in secure location which can be modified only by admin users.

 Here is the list of privileges in question: